MarkusSchmidtPro/mf4flight/README - Copy.md

 ## Introduction

 When I started with Flutter I tried to understand its patterns and best practices.
-I found *bloc*, *streams* and many other useful things.
-What I haven't found so far is
+I found *bloc*, *stream* and many other useful things.
+However, what confused me a lot

-> A pattern how to separate *presentation* logic from the view (aka screen)!

-### Bloc
+## MVVM vs. Bloc

-[https://felangel.github.io/bloc/#/architecture](https://felangel.github.io/bloc/#/architecture) stands for <u>B</u>usiness <u>Lo</u>gic <u>C</u>omponent.
-This pattern is useful and necessary.
-Bloc is the component between Presentation and Backend:

-> Presentation Component (UI) - Bloc (Business Logic) - Backend (Data)

-In my world, I have learned to split the View from the View Logic, and Bloc was not made for this.

-## The up- and down example

 I got used to the MVVM model which was introduced many years ago, as a pattern to separate logic from the view.
 (Please notice, I said 'logic' not 'business logic' - more later.)